 Be the glitter you wish to see in the world.

-I'm a radically progressive faith leader, a flaming fairy, and an enthusiastic fan who writes, speaks, and extravagantly celebrates the intersections between expansive spirituality, radical social justice, and unfettered creativity.
+I'm a passionately progressive faith leader, a flaming fairy, and an enthusiastic fan who writes, speaks, and extravagantly celebrates the intersections between expansive spirituality, radical social justice, and unfettered creativity.
 I currently serve as Minister at Judson Memorial Church in Greenwich Village, I’m a regular contributor to Spirituality & Practice, and my latest collection, The Book of Tiny Prayer, is available from Fordham University Press.

 My queer agenda is to nurture curiosity and artistry in everyone, to embrace artists as modern day prophets, and to make artists out of people who would never call themselves artists.
 I love crafting prayers and rituals that inspire others to mine the spiritual sustenance in everything they encounter.